 OpenID Connect Clients use scope values as defined in Section 3.3 of OAuth 2.0 [RFC6749] to specify what access privileges are being requested for Access Tokens.
 The scopes associated with Access Tokens determine what resources will be available when they are used to access OAuth 2.0 protected endpoints.
 Protected Resource endpoints MAY perform different actions and return different information based on the scope values and other parameters used when requesting the presented Access Token.

 For OpenID Connect, scopes can be used to request that specific sets of information be made available as Claim Values.
-This specification describes only the scope values used by OpenID Connect.

-OpenID Connect allows additional scope values to be defined and used.
+This specification describes only the scope values used by OpenID Connect, but other scope values MAY be used alongside the values defined here.
 Scope values used that are not understood by an implementation SHOULD be ignored.

 Claims requested by the following scopes are treated by Authorization Servers as Voluntary Claims.